seasonedcc/composable-functions/README.md

 }*/
 ```

-### namedAll
+### collect

-`namedAll` works like the `all` function but receives its constituent functions inside a record with string keys that identify each one.
+`collect` works like the `all` function but receives its constituent functions inside a record with string keys that identify each one.
 The shape of this record will be preserved for the `data` property in successful results.

 The motivation for this is that an object with named fields is often preferable to long tuples, when composing many domain functions.